Get Matched With Healthcare Administration Colleges

 Certification and Continuing Education Requirements

-Because Human Resources is a people-oriented profession, you’ll be focused on learning about employee engagement, talent acquisition and retention, employee relations, and workforce management.
-You’ll also learn about diversity, inclusion, risk management, employment law and regulations, as well as corporate social responsibility.
+Because human resources is a people-oriented profession, you’ll be focused on learning about employee engagement, talent acquisition and retention, employee relations, and workforce management.
+You’ll also learn about diversity, inclusion, risk management, employment law and regulations, and corporate social responsibility.

-The Human Resource Management Certificate exam is a challenging one.
-The SHRM Certified Professional exam contains 160 questions and the Senior Certified Professional exam contains 180.
-Both exams contain stand-alone knowledge and situational judgment, while the SCP exam also contains field test questions.
-You must be able to prove that you have worked in a human resources role for more than 1,000 hours in one calendar year, the equivalent of 1 year of experience.
+The SHRM Certified Professional exam is challenging; it has 160 questions and the Senior Certified Professional exam has 180.
+Both exams contain stand-alone knowledge and situational judgment, while the SCP exam also has field test questions.
+You must be able to prove that you have worked in a human resources role for more than 1,000 hours in one calendar year, the equivalent of one year of experience.

 SHRM Senior Certified Professional (SHRM-SCP)